Nissan GT-R in motorsport: Endurance races

 Since 2018, Suzuka 1000 km no longer took part in the Super GT series, but in the Intercontinental GT Challenge.
 In 2018, KCMG GT-R Nismo GT3 qualified 4th on the grid but retired during the race.
 Team Gainer qualified 10th and finished 14th.
 In 2019, KCMG qualified in a disappointing 13th place, but made enough positions to finish 6th in the race.
 MP Racing scored a podium finish in Am class.
 The race was not held until 2025 due to the COVID-19 pandemic and other concerns.
 However, it was held in 2025, with Team Handwork Challenge (No. 30), Team 5ZIGEN (No. 500), and RunUp Sports (No. 360) each entering a GT-R Nismo GT3 Evo, under the Pro, Silver, and Am classes, respectively.
 In a qualifying session disrupted by multiple red flags, the No. 500 car secured 2nd in class and 7th overall, but was unable to improve its time following the final red flag.
 The No. 30 car qualified 7th in class and 12th overall, but dropped back to 21st for speeding under red flags.
 The No. 360 car took 2nd in class and 31st overall.
 In the race, the No. 500 car claimed victory in the Silver class and secured 15th place overall.
 Meanwhile, the No. 360 car—having accumulated the highest mileage after completing every on-track session in both the 1000km and Japan Cup series—won the Am class and finished 25th overall.
 The No. 30 car, after making strong progress and closing in onto top-ten positions, was forced to retire due to a mechanical failure.
+In 2026, Team Daishin replaced Team Handwork Challenge with the car No. 81 to participate under the Bronze class, whilst Team 5ZIGEN switched to the Pro class.
+Car No. 500 started 5th on the grid but was forced to pit twice for suspension repairs early in the race.
+Rejoining 29th and four laps down, it recovered to finish 8th in class and 19th overall.
+Car No. 81 finished 7th in class and 16th overall.
+Car No. 360 suffered a heavy collision during pre-qualifying, forcing the team to rebuild the car around a spare chassis and start from the pit lane.
+Whilst struggling for pace with the rebuilt car, the team finished the race to win the sole-entry Am class.